DoD-Platform-One/gitlab/chart/doc/backup-restore/restore.md

      openid_connect_signing_key: <your openid signing key>
      ci_jwt_signing_key: <your ci jwt signing key>
    ```

+To restore the rails secrets from a YAML file:

 1. Find the object name for the rails secrets: